 However, this conclusion was based on the limited research available.
 Research is ongoing, and this stance may change over time.

-One 2016 study involved oral examinations on people who switched from smoking cigarettes to vaping.
+One involved oral examinations on people who switched from smoking cigarettes to vaping.

 Researchers found the switch to vaping was associated with overall improvement in several indicators of oral health, including plaque levels and gum bleeding.